 If all the festivities made your pants feel a little tighter, your face a bit puffy and your energy reserves feeling zapped, I invite you to join me on an exciting 21 Day adventure with my friend Vanessa Simkins, inspiring beauty and wellness guru who has taken my favorite thing (juicing!) to a whole new level.

 In just 21 short days, we can recharge our batteries, reclaim glowing skin, and look hot again!
 Vanessa is my guest blogger this month and she will simplify and demystify the world of juicing and detoxification.
 Her blog simplifies juicing and is THE perfect place for beginners and veterans alike.

 Here is a link to my “green juice” recipe that I talk about all the time – http://www.all-about-juicing.com/green-beauty-juice.html.
 Read on – this is great stuff!
 Happy New Year!

 Are you ready to feel more energy and detox naturally in 2016?
 If so, then I’d like to welcome you to the amazing world of juicing and cleansing.
 If you are an advanced juicer or beginner, you might already know that juicing is one of the best ways to supplement your diet with whole-food nutrients that give you clean energy, help your body detox and get you on the right track.

-The benefits to a juicing are endless.
+The benefits of juicing are endless.
 Juicing gives you energy and encourages detox because:

-- It’s an easy way to get a very large quantity of vitamins, minerals and raw enzymes packed in one cup.
-Eating the comparable quantity is almost impossible and not as easy.
+- It’s an easy way to get a very large quantity of vitamins, minerals, and raw enzymes packed in one cup.
+Eating a comparable quantity is almost impossible and not as easy.